 Provide direct care and assume primary responsibility for clinical management of patients in an inpatient settings.
 Obtain patient histories, perform physical examinations, order, perform, and interpret diagnostic tests, prescribe medications, and develop treatment plans.
 Direct or participate in case management and continuing care.
 Collaborate, refer, and consult with department attending physicians, specialists, and other members of the health care team to deliver effective, efficient, safe, and high quality care.
 Contribute to organizational and departmental continuous performance and quality improvement projects.
 Participate in education and research efforts for patients, families, and the health care team.

 This position will be supporting the PBMU, but may also include responsibilities in the outpatient clinic and emergency department/psych consult.
 There may also be alternative shift schedules that include evenings and weekends.

 - Master’s degree or higher in nursing with a concentration in a psychiatric nurse practitioner program.

-- One year work experience in a pediatric or family focused clinical area.
+- One year work experience in a pediatric or family focused clinical mental health area.

 - Active, unencumbered registered nurse and advanced registered nurse practitioner licensure in the State of Washington.

-- Current national certification as a pediatric or family nurse practitioner.
+- Current national certification as a psychiatric nurse practitioner (lifespan scope of practice)